 Once transport operations begin, collection facilities will be staffed 24 hours per day until transport operations cease.

 Flows and fish passage at juvenile fish separators will be monitored at least every 15 minutes throughout separator operations.
+Fish which are too large to pass through the separator bars will be bypassed to the river.

 When collection systems are not providing safe fish passage or meeting operating criteria, project operations managers and biologists will make operational changes that are in the best interests of the fish, and then notify CENWW as soon as possible.
 The CENWW Transportation Coordinator will coordinate changes with NOAA Fisheries and TMT.